njkaiser/ME495_Embedded_Systems_Final_Project/README.md

 The objective of our project was to have [Baxter][99] work as a personal barista.
 Given a choice of drinks, he would search through his inventory and try to pour a mixture of drinks into a cup being held in his left hand.
 This would be accomplished by sending him a given input that corresponded to the positions of the ingredients on the table, and he would execute the task by searching through them, grabbing the desired combination, and pouring them into a mixture container in his other hand.

 **Procedure:**
-1. Baxter sweeps the three red cups with his right camera
+1. Baxter sweeps the table looking for ingredients with his right camera
-2. Stores the objects positions
-3. Goes back to resting position
-4. Takes in a given input combination of drinks
+2. The user inputs a desired drink recipe to have mixed
-5. Goes to the given positions of the desired drinks
+3. He goes to the given positions of the desired drinks
-6. Grabs a drink one at a time
-7. Goes to empty cup held in left hand
+4. And grabs each ingredient one-at-a-time
-8. Pours the drink into empty cup in his left hand
+5. He pours each into the mixing cup in his left hand
-9. Continues procedure until mixture is completed
+6. And continues this procedure until the mixture is completed

 ![Screenshot](https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project/blob/master/media/BaxterPouring.JPG)

-The project can be found at [https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project][1] and a video recording of the demonstration at [https://www.youtube.com/watch?v=EI69LpWt1M4][2]
+The project can be found at [https://github.com/njkaiser/ME495_Embedded_Systems_Final_Project][0] and a video recording of the demonstration at [https://www.youtube.com/watch?v=EI69LpWt1M4][1] or [https://vimeo.com/195121510][2]

 ## Overview of Functionalities